punkave/best-practices/README.md

 * **Elegance** - We design and build beautifully elegant applications and websites, this beauty should extend to the codebase as well.
 * **Speed** - We move quickly.
 We hit our milestones.
 We ship.
 * **Pragmatism** - We are pragmatic in our solutions.
 We don't over-engineer things.
 No reinventing the wheel.
-No yak shaving.
+No [yak shaving](https://en.wiktionary.org/wiki/yak_shaving).
-* **Maintainability** - We maintain relationship with projects over years.
-This means we write maintainable code: well organized, well documented.
+* **Maintainability** - We maintain relationships with projects over years.
+This means we write maintainable code: well organized, well documented, well supported.
 * **Innovation** - We look for opportunities to experiment with emerging technologies and techniques.
 We learn.

-Also see the [Pragmatic Programmer](http://www.ccs.neu.edu/home/lieber/courses/csg110/sp08/Pragmatic%20Quick%20Reference.htm) Quick Reference Guide for additional rules to live by.
+Also see the [Pragmatic Programmer Quick Reference Guide](http://www.ccs.neu.edu/home/lieber/courses/csg110/sp08/Pragmatic%20Quick%20Reference.htm) for additional rules to code by.

 # Table of Contents